Kirkwood, Queensland: Geography

 The locality is bounded to the north by Kirkwood Road and to the east by Auckland Creek.
-Situated on the souther edge of the urban development of the city of Gladstone, small pockets of residential development have been established in the north of the locality.
+Situated on the southern edge of the urban development of the city of Gladstone, small pockets of residential development have been established in the north of the locality.
 As at December 2020, most of the locality is undeveloped and used for grazing.
 However, real estate businesses are describing it as "Gladstone's newest suburb" and anticipate rapid residential growth.